Home Theater Headphones Are A Good Idea

 Using Wired Headphones

-If you happen to have a Roku 4, you may have noticed there’s an mp3 jack on the remote.
-Weird Right?
+If you happen to have a Roku Ultra, you may have noticed there’s an mp3 jack on the remote.
+Interesting right?

 Using Wireless Home Theater Headphones